gerarddiaz01/gerarddiaz01/README.md

 - 🧩 I believe that programming is a tool for thinking, not just building.
 - 🎯 I'm focused on deep learning, not shortcuts — each project is a step in my evolution.
 - 📚 I document not just what I create, but how and why I created it.
-- 🌍 Multilingual and curious by nature, I thrive in international, creative environments.
+- 🌍 I speak 5 languages fluently - passioned by geography - curious by nature, I thrive in international and creative environments.

 I'm not here just to code — I'm here to **understand, grow, and build meaningful digital experiences**.